keoughkath/AcceleratedRegionsNF/README.md

 * adjust the path for `errorDir`

 5.) run the pipeline (sample command: `nextflow run call_ARs_zoo.nf -w "hars_workdir/" -profile sge -params-file zoonomia_example_human.yml`)

+**Outputs**

+If the pipeline successfully runs, it will output two files, final_ARs_(random_seed).bed and scored_phastCons_(random_seed).txt, which are a BED file of the accelerated regions and a tab-separated file of the filtered, acceleration-scored phastCons which can be useful in statistical analyses as null models or if you want to reselect HARs at a different FDR.